0xStr0k1rch/trashPanda/README.md

 It searches for regexp strings specified within the script so be happy to change the preset to fit your needs!.
 The tooling is intended to be used by cybersecurity professionals.

+It's a simpler version https://github.com/SnaffCon/Snaffler which can be used on a non domain-joined PC

 **Installation Powershell**
 ```
 Invoke-WebRequest https://raw.githubusercontent.com/0xStr0k1rch/dumpsterDiver/main/dumpsterDiver.ps1 -OutFile dumpsterDiver.ps1